-Before we jump into the Mavic Pro specifically, it is a good idea to understand what Atti Mode is for most drones on the market.
+Before we jump into the Mavic drones specifically, it is a good idea to understand what Atti Mode is for most drones on the market.

 Atti Mode is short for Attitude Mode, where the drone will maintain a specific altitude but not position.
 That means the drone will remain at the same height but drift around in the wind.

 It also means that there is no auto-braking when you are flying, so the drone will continue moving in the direction you are flying until you push the stick in the opposite direction to brake.

 When the drone is in GPS mode a lot of things are happening automatically, many that are not really obvious:

-Atti Mode on the Mavic Pro is a little different to previous DJI drones because it is not a mode you can specifically choose to enter.
+Atti Mode on the DJI Mavic is a little different to previous DJI drones because it is NOT a mode you can specifically choose to use.

 On the Mavic, Atti Mode is when there are not enough satellites around or connected to put the craft in GPS mode.

 (Read more details on the Mavic in the manual)

 So, when you are indoors or have just started your drone, the controller will almost always warn you that it is in Atti Mode.
-At least until it has found enough satellites to use GPS (or alternatively OPTI mode while you are indoors).
+At least until it has found enough satellites to use GPS (or alternatively it might use OPTI mode while you are indoors).

 If you want to see a video of someone forcing their Mavic Pro into Atti Mode and how hard it is to fly, see the video below:

 I have never done this (on purpose), but have read up on the forums and this is what I can tell you:

 If you are indoors, you will likely always be in Atti Mode to begin with, so be careful.
 Consider using Tripod Mode (which dampens the controller) so you are less likely to hit anything along with OPTI mode.